frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 The other layers are activated with a thumb key.
 All are hold-to-activate &ndash; that is, no toggles or one-shots.
 Layer activation is done with custom code - see `layer-tap-toggle.h/c`.

-I used to have KLE drawings of every layer, but keeping them up to date with the keymap was too tedious.
-Instead, see the ASCII art in keymap.c.

 ### ALPHA

 [KLE link](http://www.keyboard-layout-editor.com/#/gists/69cf0f771159d920a34d882d696af6aa)